leangjia/blender_docs/trunk/blender_docs/manual/editors/preferences/system.rst

    Upper limit of the Video Sequencer's disk cache (in gigabytes), setting to zero disables disk cache.
 Disk Cache Compression Level
    The level of compression to compress image in the disk cache.
-   This has a trade off between saving disk space and requiring more processing The more compression used requires faster disk write/read speeds and more CPU usage.
+   This has a trade off between saving disk space and requiring more processing.
+   The more compression used requires faster disk write/read speeds and more CPU usage.

 .. seealso::